LGBTQ rights in San Marino

-Lesbian, gay, bisexual, and transgender (LGBT) people in San Marino may face legal challenges not experienced by non-LGBTQ residents.
+Lesbian, gay, bisexual, transgender and queer (LGBTQ) people in San Marino may face legal challenges not experienced by non-LGBTQ residents.
 Both male and female same-sex sexual activity are legal in San Marino, but households headed by same-sex couples are not eligible for the same legal protections available to opposite-sex couples.

 Discrimination on account of sexual orientation is banned under the 2019 amendments to the constitution of San Marino.
 In November 2018, the Grand and General Council approved a bill to legalise civil unions.
 The law, which took effect on 5 December 2018 and became fully operational on 11 February 2019, following a number of further legal and administrative changes, allows same-sex and opposite-sex couples to enter into a union and receive some of the rights and benefits of marriage.

 Legality of same-sex sexual activity

 Homosexuality was decriminalised in San Marino in 1864.

 From 1975 to 2004, Article 274 of the Criminal Code prohibited homosexual acts if they had been engaged in "habitually" and thereby caused "public scandal".
 The punishment imprisonment for no less than three months and no more one year.
 There are no reports, however, that Article 274 was ever applied.
 It was the only special provision on homosexuality in the Sammarinese Penal Code.

 Article 274 was eventually repealed in September 2004.

 The age of consent is set at 14 for both opposite-sex and same-sex sexual acts.
 Additionally, it is an offence to "incite a minor under 18 years to sexual corruption".